anderssv/puppet-docker/README.md

 eg. ```DOCKER_OS=UBUNTU ./test-docker.sh```

+WARNING: Currently, the provided Puppet scripts only runs correctly on CentOS

 Watch what you are typing, because the value is not error checked.
 If you wan't to add another OS, all you need to do is add a new ```docker/system_packages_osname.sh``` to install what you need.
 For now the other scripts like ```run_puppet.sh``` is not OS specific.

 # How?